CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/interface-design-manager.md

 - hide selected interface buttons,
 - assign templates to SAP Business One users.

-## Enable the Workflow Design Manager
+## Enable the Workflow Designer Manager

 Before creating or assigning templates, enable the feature.